Building customisable forms - BETA

 The Action menu options are:

-- Add contact - launches a pop-up which is pre-populated with completed Person and Contact fields from the form.
+- Add contact - this launches a pop up which is pre-populated for adding a contact to the Address Book module.
+Only smart linked fields from the form will be populated.
+Any fields without smart links will be ignored.
 Note that the option to Add contact is only shown for Unlinked respondents who have completed a form which is visible in the Address Book.

-- Add child - launches a pop-up which is pre-populated with completed Person and Child fields from the form.
+- Add child - this launches a pop up which is pre-populated for adding a child to the Children module.
+Only smart linked fields from the form will be populated.
+Any fields without smart links will be ignored.
 Note that the option to Add child is only shown for Unlinked respondents who have completed a form which is visible in the Children module.

 If an attempt is made to link a response to a contact or child who is already linked to a response, an error message will appear.